 Medical Editor: John P. Cunha, DO, FACOEP

 Olysio (simeprevir) is a protease inhibitor used to treat chronic hepatitis C (CHC) infection as a component of a combination antiviral treatment regimen.
-Common side effects include rash, itching, nausea, muscle pain, and indigestion.
+Common side effects of Olysio include skin rash, itching, nausea, muscle pain, and indigestion.